 These Kentucky Bourbon Balls make a great addition to the holiday cookie tray.
 The adult holiday cookie tray.
 The bourbon flavor really comes through in this southern candy.

 Bourbon Balls are a super easy candy to make and only a handful of ingredients are needed.
 An interior of bourbon-soaked pecans, butter, and powdered sugar is covered in a layer of semi-sweet chocolate.
+They are a great addition to the Christmas cookie tray and they are perfect for a Kentucky Derby party.

-To make Bourbon Balls, combine 1 cup of finely chopped pecans with 5 tablespoons of bourbon.
+To make them, combine 1 cup of finely chopped pecans with 5 tablespoons of bourbon.
 Let this mixture sit for at least 1 hour.
 Overnight is fine too.
 Just cover the bowl with some saran wrap and let it sit on the counter.
 The pecans will soak up most of the bourbon.

 For bourbon, I always like to use Makers Mark.
 It has a nice smooth flavor but there are oodles of great tasting bourbons available.
+Woodford Reserve and Four Roses are two others I like.

 Once the pecans and bourbon have had time to get friendly, beat 1/2 cup of butter with an electric mixer.
 Gradually beat in the powdered sugar.
 Once completely mixed together, add in the pecan/bourbon mixture.
 Shape the mixture into 1-inch balls and refrigerate until firm.